Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 1: Data Definition Language (DDL)
 DDL commands are used to define and manage the structure of your database and its objects, such as tables, indexes, and views.
 These commands are foundational, as they build the framework where your data will live.

-**Use Cases & Tips:**
+> [!tip]
-- Use DDL to set up your database schema from scratch or to modify it as your application's needs evolve.
+> - Use DDL to set up your database schema from scratch or to modify it as your application's needs evolve.
-- Be cautious with `DROP` and `TRUNCATE`, as they can lead to irreversible data loss. `DROP` removes the entire table structure, while `TRUNCATE` only removes all rows.
+> - Be cautious with `DROP` and `TRUNCATE`, as they can lead to irreversible data loss. `DROP` removes the entire table structure, while `TRUNCATE` only removes all rows.
-- `TRUNCATE` is generally faster than `DELETE` for clearing a table because it deallocates the data pages with minimal logging, whereas `DELETE` removes rows one by one and logs each deletion.
+> - `TRUNCATE` is generally faster than `DELETE` for clearing a table because it deallocates the data pages with minimal logging, whereas `DELETE` removes rows one by one and logs each deletion.

 ### Databases:
 ##### 1. CREATE DATABASE